How to simplify construction invoices, get paid sooner

 integrate with your payroll system, so you can work out how much to pay hourly workers

-- link into your project management software, so you can check that labour costs aren’t blowing out
+- link into your project management software, so you can check that labor costs aren’t blowing out

 A good accounting app will: